oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 7.1.6 Requirement 6: No Redirects <a id='requirement-6-no-redirects'></a>

 Redirects SHOULD NOT be used.
-If they are inevitable only HTTP Header redirects are allowed.
+If they are inevitable only HTTP Header redirects SHALL be used.

 > Reasoning: Clients should not parse the payload for navigation and some, as e.g. `curl`, do not follow any other kind of redirects.